Hungarian-American living in the UK.

 While there I happened to be a featured extra on the dance film Step Up and became fascinated with how films are made.
 After graduation I found work at Colorlab, one of the sole surviving film labs in the US, where I handled 16mm and 35mm archival reels and learned more about the art of filmmaking.

-With a burning desire to earn a Master's degree and to study in Europe I left the lab and dived into the MA Filmmaking course at the Northern Film School in England where I studied the art of Cinematography.
+With a burning desire to earn a Master's degree and to study in Europe I left the lab and dove into the MA Filmmaking course at the Northern Film School in England where I studied the art of Cinematography.

 Having been a full-time freelancer since graduating I have been on a wide variety of sets and have learned from my own experience and from assisting long-established DOPs.